andrew/ultimate-awesome/README.md

 - [awesome-RDM](https://github.com/UB-Mannheim/awesome-RDM) - A curated list of awesome RDM resources for researchers and organisations.
 - [awesome-zkp-learning](https://github.com/wenjin1997/awesome-zkp-learning) - Personal notes about ZKP.
 - [awesome-inclusion-open-science](https://github.com/willingc/awesome-inclusion-open-science) - Curated resources for inclusive collaboration in open science.
+- [awesome-fastapi](https://github.com/wiseaidev/awesome-fastapi) - A collection of third-party tools to power your next FastAPI project.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
 - [awesome](https://github.com/xfbs/awesome) - My personal collection of awesome projects, links, books.
 - [awesome-accelerators](https://github.com/ahmadnassri/awesome-accelerators) - A curated list of startup accelerators around the globe.